Donate

 Ukrainian Embroidery

 Needlework occupies an important place among the various branches of Ukrainian decorative art, and remains to this day one of the most widespread hobbies of women and even some men.
+The UMA has an extensive textile collection.
+In addition to the 450 pieces of textiles donated by the Hnatiuk family, the UMA also holds 300 pieces collected from members of the UMA community.

 Icons at the UMA